The-Politico/django-slack-forms/docs/Configuring-An-Endpoint.md

 You probably shouldn't have an open endpoint that will allow any user with the URL to send successful POST requests to your endpoint.

-One simple way to verify that the request is coming from `django-slack-forms` is to check the `token` inside of `slackforms_meta_data`.
+One simple way to verify that the request is coming from `django-slack-forms` is to check the `token` inside of `slackform_meta_data`.
 This token will be the same `SLACK_VERIFICATION_TOKEN` you set in your settings which you can also find in your Slack App Dashboard.

 ## Connecting An Endpoint
 Once you've decided on an endpoint and have it hosted, you should have have a URL for it.
 Take that URL and save it as the form's `Webhook` property in the Django admin of `django-slack-forms`.